klaussnd/home-control/README.md

 * If the measured ambient sunlight raises above a given threshold, or the time goes outside the "on" period, the lamp is switched off.
 * Hysteresis is used to bypass measurement noise.

+Optionally there is the possibility to randomly switch lights to simulate presence while being on holiday.
+For each light, you configure the average presence time and its variance, and the number of times you are there.
+The presence time is drawn from a normal distribution with the given mean and variance.
+The time between subsequent presence periods is drawn from a uniform distribution.
+This simulates your presence in a given room.
+Then the light is switched on if the ambient light is below the configured threshold during the random presence time.
+It can happen that a presence time period is competely during the light day, in which case the light is not switched on, while the light could be switched on during the day if it gets very dark outside, e.g. during a thunderstorm, just as if you would do if you would be physically present in the given room.

 ## Control GPIOs via MQTT

 `gpio_ctrl` switches GPIOs based on MQTT messages.
 It allows you to use the GPIOs of your single-board computer to control lamps or other devices.
 A configuration file is used to define the GPIOs and MQTT topics; an example file can be found [here](apps/gpio_ctrl/example.cfg).
 The topic can be configured to be compatible with [Tasmota](https://tasmota.github.io/docs/MQTT/#command-flow); the payload is assumed to be `ON` or `OFF`.
 The user which runs the app must have read-write access to the respective `/dev/gpiochip?` device, which typically requires the user to be a member of the group `gpio`; running as root is not recomended.